hosokawa-kenshin/Matterverse/README.md

 ## Project Overview

 Currently, the project focuses on replacing the communication protocol of BLE RSSI-based positioning systems with Matter, creating a more interoperable and vendor-neutral solution.
+Device exposure from Matter to MQTT has been implemented.
+Future development will explore representing MQTT devices as Matter devices to enable bidirectional protocol bridging.

 ## Architecture